Contact: geology@eastlothianu3a.org.uk

 - After the walk

-The group uses this as a course book to support our talks.
+The group uses these 2 books as course books to support our talks.

 Emeleus, C.H.
 Tertiary Igneous Activity.
 357-397 in Craig, G.Y.
 (Editor) 1983.
 Geology of Scotland (second edition).
 Scottish Academic Press Ltd: Edinburgh ISBN 0 7073 0316 8